mk-pmb/cybertools-disass/README.md

 ## Author

-Diass is written by Ivan Fontarensky (ivan.fontarensky_at_cassidian.com) who work the Cassidian CyberSecurity.
+Disass is written by Ivan Fontarensky (ivan.fontarensky_at_cassidian.com) who is currently working at Cassidian CyberSecurity.

 ## Licence